 females in the UK have

-This is a crosscut of a torn blood vessel, we will show the process of repair and how it’s different for haemophiliacs.
-We’ve highlighted the important things in the blood for clotting: platelets (used for filling ruptures) & fibrinogen (used to keep platelets together)
+An injury forms: This is a crosscut of a torn blood vessel.
+We’ve highlighted parts in the blood used for clotting: platelets (used for filling ruptures) & fibrinogen (used to keep platelets together).

-The platelets gather at the injury point to form a platelet plug that stops any further bleeding, it isn’t that strong but can hold back initially whilst waiting for fibrin to come to strengthen the bond and hold the blood in till the body repairs itself.
+Platelets gather: The platelets gather at the injury point to form a platelet plug which stops further bleeding.
+It isn’t that strong but can hold initially whilst waiting for fibrin to strengthen the bond.

-Haemophilia causes blood clotting factors to not be released so they don’t tell the fibrinogen to turn into fibrin which means there isn’t the support for the platelet plug and it collapses meaning there is nothing stopping the bleeding.
+What haemophilia does: Haemophilia prevents blood clotting factors from being released, so fibrinogen is never told to turn into fibrin.
+This means there isn’t support for the platelet plug and it collapses, causing ongoing bleeding

 Normally, when you cut yourself, substances in your blood known as clotting factors mix with blood cells called platelets to make your blood sticky and form a clot.
 This makes the bleeding stop eventually.

 People with haemophilia do not have as many clotting factors as they should have in their blood.
 This means they bleed for longer than usual.

 The symptoms of haemophilia can range from mild to severe, depending on the clotting factors that a haemophiliac has.
 The severity of haemophilia is determined by the level of clotting factors in a person’s blood:

 Most cases are mild, but people with severe haemophilia experience symptoms that require ongoing care.
 The main sign of haemophilia is prolonged bleeding.